Estate Planning Attorney Jacksonville fl

 Someone’s sitting in the shade today because someone planted a tree a long time ago.

 Protecting and taking care of our loved ones while we are alive is something we all strive to do daily.
 However, when it comes to planning for their care and protection after we are gone is not often arranged as it should.
 At The DeVries Law Firm, P.A., We Provide the best estate planning attorney in Jacksonville fl who can create an effective and secure estate plan for you, your family, and your assets that will preserve your wishes during your lifetime and after you are gone.
 Our estate planning attorney has in-depth knowledge and experience in probate matters, wills, trusts, guardianships, powers of attorney, and all other issues relating to estate planning.

 Florida law has very specific requirements on the proper execution of a will.
-All too often, we see that a person at the end of his life writes his wishes down on a piece of paper without properly executing it.
-Instead of the property passing in accordance with his wishes, since it wasn’t executed properly, the property follows the back-up laws established by the state.
+All too often, we see that a person at the end of his life writes his wishes down on a piece of paper without properly executing them.
+Instead of the property passing by his wishes, since it wasn’t executed properly, the property follows the backup laws established by the state.
 This can cause property to pass to unintended heirs.
 An experienced attorney will ensure that the will is executed properly so that the court system will follow your wishes and not intervene.